ne-znam/neznam-atproto-share/README.md

 We recommend hooking up the cron system to a cron job on your server.
 You can find more information about this in the WordPress documentation.

-== Installation ==
+## Installation

-This section describes how to install the plugin and get it working.

-1. Upload `neznam-atproto-share.zip` in Plugins admin page, or install direcyly from the plugin search
+1. Upload [`neznam-atproto-share.zip`](https://github.com/ne-znam/neznam-atproto-share/releases/download/1.0.0/neznam-atproto-share.zip) in Plugins admin page, or install direcyly from the plugin search
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Setup the login information in the Settings -> Writing page

-== Frequently Asked Questions ==
+## Frequently Asked Questions

-= Can I use this with BlueSky =
+### Can I use this with BlueSky

 Yes, you can use this with BlueSky.
 Just make sure you have the correct login information.
 BlueSky default URL is default in the plugin settings.

+Please visiti [App Passwords](https://bsky.app/settings/app-passwords) in your BlueSky account to generate a new password for this plugin.

-= Can I use this with other ATProto networks =
+### Can I use this with other ATProto networks

 Yes, you can use this with other ATProto networks.
 Just make sure you have the correct login information.

-== Screenshots ==

-1. This screen shows the meta box in the post editor
-2. This screen shows the settings page

-== Changelog ==

-= 1.0 =
-* Initial release
+## Contributing

+If you have any ideas or suggestions, please feel free to contribute to the plugin by submitting a Issue or Pull Request in the GitHub repository for the plugin.

+## License

+This plugin is released under the [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html) license.